 KEEP YOURSELF & YOUR BELONGINGS SAFE

-There will be first aid posts in the main village next to Playscapes and an additional unit in the Forest Village.
+There will be first aid posts in the main village , familiarize yourself upon arrival.

-There are information points located in the Food Village in the main festival site and a second point in the Forest Village.
+There are information points located in the Food Village in the main festival site.

 We don’t accept any discrimination towards any individual or groups of individuals.
 Irrespective of the background of the individual, be that gender, race, disability, age, religion or belief, sexual orientation, gender reassignment, marital or civil partnership status, pregnancy or maternity.
 We are proud of the diverse nature of our events and their customers, if you see or experience anyone undermining this – no matter the severity – please report it immediately to one of our onsite staff.